Utshav-paudel/100Daysofcode/README.md

 # Day5

 Today we are going to learn about the tuples in python .
-Tuples are similar to list but it is immutable(i.e is it cannot be changed).
+Tuples are similar to list but it is immutable(i.e it cannot be changed).
 It also hold collection of data items .
 Tuples items are separated with comma and enclosed with small brackets for e.g:

     tuple=(1,4,6,7)